ryanlimdx/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## Introduction

-This guide is designed to help you navigate Nursing Address Book (NAB) with ease.
+This guide is designed to help you navigate NAB with ease.
 The guide is divided into several sections, each focusing on a specific aspect of the application.
 As it is meant to give comprehensive details to master the use of NAB, it is recommended to read through the guide sequentially.
 However, we acknowledge that it can be overwhelming.
 Do not worry, as you can use the [Table of Contents](#table-of-contents) to navigate to the section you